selinyldrm/selinyldrm.github.io/_pages/about.md

 Hello, I’m Selin — a computer science researcher driven by ever-lasting curiosity and caffeine!

-My advisor is [Dr. Deming Chen](https://dchen.ece.illinois.edu/).
-My research interests intersect at efficient Generative Ai and high-performance Machine Learning systems, where I currently explore bringing state-of-the-art Large Language Model inference to resource-constrained GPUs.
-I’m particularly interested in optimizing speculative decoding branch of language generation and its GPU-specific optimizations.
+My research efforts intersect at efficient Generative Ai and high-performance Machine Learning systems, where I currently explore bringing state-of-the-art Large Language Model inference to resource-constrained GPUs.
+I’m particularly interested in optimizing speculative decoding subfield of language generation and its GPU-specific optimizations.
+My doctoral advisor is [Dr. Deming Chen](https://dchen.ece.illinois.edu/).

 In addition to academic research, I’ve had the privilege of working at top-tier industry leaders, including NVIDIA, where I learned to bridge theory with real-world deployment by teaming up with talented people.
+In 2025 Summer, I will be working as part of AMD's Research Team in Generative Ai at San Jose, California.

 I believe in research that is meticulous, reproducible, and strive for ground-breaking results.
 My career is fueled by a passion for learning, a healthy dose of skepticism, and an ever-growing list of half-baked ideas in a Google Doc labeled “someday.”